example42/puppet-network/README.md

         }

 The module provides as cross OS complaint define to manage single interfaces: network::interface

-Note: On Debian if you use network::interface once you must provide ALL the network::interface
-      defines for all your interfaces
+IMPORTANT NOTICE: On Debian if you use network::interface once you must provide ALL the network::interface defines for all your interfaces

-To configure a dhcp interface on Debian
+To configure a dhcp interface

         network::interface { 'eth0':
-          method => 'dhcp',
-        }

-To configure a dhcp interface on RedHat

-        network::interface { 'eth0':
-          bootproto => 'dhcp',
+          enable_dhcp => true,
         }

 To configure a static interface with basic parameters